Do You Have a Strategically Aligned Culture?

 While most senior executives agree that a sound strategic plan is imperative, few agree on what to do next.
 In fact, less than ten percent of even well-crafted strategies are effectively executed.
 For most fast growing and evolving companies, the biggest obstacles to success have little to do with designing a winning strategy.

 When we look under the hood of many organizations, we find that they are not firing on all cylinders.
 They are not performing at their peak.
-And their leaders have not created the workplace culture or strategic clarity necessary to get sustainable results now or in the future.
+And their leaders have not created an aligned workplace culture or the strategic clarity necessary to get sustainable results now or in the future.

 Culture is Often the First Roadblock

 We define culture is how things truly get done in an organization.
 It includes the underlying corporate values and assumptions that drive key business practices and behaviors.
 Many still mistakenly believe that culture is “soft HR-type stuff” because it does not appear to have a quantifiable impact on performance.
 Successful organizations and leaders know better.

 Just listen to Dwight Howard, the former All-Pro Center for the Los Angeles Lakers, who complimented the culture of the L.A.
 Clippers, his cross-town rivals, and criticized his own team’s lack of chemistry following a disappointing loss.
 Do your employees feel as though they are part of a winning team?

 Chemistry and culture are just as significant in the corporate world as in the world of sports.